MrEjonzzon/Home-Network-Conf/README.md

 # Home-Network-Conf
 Confs for hosts, ssh on my home network

-Should probably fix NetBox, but for now:
+Should probably fix NetBox, but ip range for now:

 ```
 192.168.1.101  pve01